 Pillar 8: Continuous Evolution

-The best AI developers never stop experimenting with how they work.
+The best AI engineers never stop experimenting with how they work.

 What We Expect